xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

   The super.doSave(progressMonitor) call above is what triggers the next step in this flow.

 6.3.1.2.2 org.xtuml.bp.xtext.masl.ui.document.MaslDocumentProvider.java::executeOperation()
 The MaslDocumentProvider.java class extends org.eclipse.xtext.ui.editor.model.XtextDocumentProvider to implement the action to perform against the document.
-This executeOperation() has a default implementation that aquires a worksapce lock via a class WorkspaceModifyDelegatingOperation class and then calls-back into operations in the MaslDocumentProvider class to perform the work.
+This executeOperation() has a default implementation that acquires a workspace lock via a class WorkspaceModifyDelegatingOperation class and then calls-back into operations in the MaslDocumentProvider class to perform the work.
 In the case of a save operation, the call-back goes to XtextDocumentProvider.java::doSaveDocument() which is overridden by MaslDocumentProvider.java::doSaveDocument.

 6.3.1.2.3 org.xtuml.bp.xtext.masl.ui.document.MaslDocumentProvider.java::doSaveDocument()
   This operation performs the call to actually save the document.
-In the BridgePoint senario we are looking at, the code looks   like this:
+In the BridgePoint scenario we are looking at, the code looks   like this:
   ```
 	Display _default = Display.getDefault();
         final Runnable _function = () -> {